By Matthew Ehret

-FDR and Wallace had intended for Chiang Kaishek’s National Party to lead China into this post-war age.
-Yet China ended up in the hands of the Communists under Mao Zedong, while America got the Truman doctrine, containment and proxy wars between the US and Russia, which also involved China.
-Time will tell whether the new dynamics between the US, Russia and China today will bring back some version of Wallace’s vision of cooperation from 1944, or whether competition and a zero-sum game mindset will prevail again.
+FDR and Wallace had intended for a system of cooperation with an internationalized New Deal to shape humanity as the plagues of empire were wiped away.
+Unfortunately, with FDR’s death, the USA got the Truman doctrine, containment and proxy wars between the supposedly “free and capitalist west” and “totalitarian evil east”.
+Time will tell whether it will be possible to revive some version of Wallace’s vision of cooperation from 1944, or whether competition and a zero-sum game mindset will prevail again.

 Make a one-time donation